AvinJoseph29/Smart-City-Real-Time-Data-Engineering/README.md

 ![image](https://github.com/user-attachments/assets/b867851d-7ba9-48c6-8255-c416a43571ee)

-It doesnot refresh automaticaly, so you need to refresh the create cluster page and fill in all the information again.
+-It doesnot refresh automaticaly, so you need to refresh the create cluster page and fill in all the information again.
 By the iam roles you will be able to select the recently created role
 ![image](https://github.com/user-attachments/assets/9fbed18d-b8c9-43e2-a5bb-08a737ce9984)

-If you don’t have any VPC.
-You need to create a new VPC which créate ifself automatically a security group (default).
+- If no VPC exists, create a new one (automatically creates default security group).

 You need to create a Cluster subnet group (this is mandatory to create the redshift cluster).
 This subnet group Will be assigned to the VPC created before.
-See next slides

 ![image](https://github.com/user-attachments/assets/21415bff-86f2-4aa5-9ada-ca311b40b28b)